-The Netherlands is a very small country and you can travel from one side to the other in under 3 hours.
+The Netherlands is a very small country and you can travel from one side to the other in under three hours.
 This makes it great if you want to travel anywhere as there will be no excruciatingly long car journeys or the need to catch a flight.
-Catching the train means that everywhere is accessible and providing you have a train subscription, it’s not too expensive too.

 The Netherlands has a very good quality of education for its residents.
 Many people end up leaving school with good grades, land into jobs or go to university.
 The Netherlands also has high rates of people with post-graduate degrees.

 There is also a lot of choices when it comes to international schools, if you are not wanting to place your child through a regular Dutch school.
 Having a child in the Dutch education system means that not only will they be fluent in your language, but also Dutch and English.